Upcoming Events and information

 Meetings

-The society meets at the Uniting Church Hall, Cliff Street (until further notice) at 2pm on the first Monday of each month – February to December (except the AGM on a date in October to be advised).
+The society meets at the Uniting Church Hall, Cliff Street (until further notice) at 2pm on the first Monday of each even month – February to December (except the AGM on a date in October to be advised).

 Why not join us for interesting presentations, the opportunity to participate in forums, a cuppa and to catch up with other members.